iQuHACK/2021_patoLogic/README.md

 ## How to Play

-Fill cells with stars so that:
+Fill cells with ~~stars~~ ducks so that:

-* each row, column, and bold region contains the indicated number of stars.
+* each row, column, and bold region contains the indicated number of ducks.
-* stars are not placed in adjacent cells that share an edge or corner.
+* ducks are not placed in adjacent cells that share an edge or corner.

+### Starting options:

+How can choose the grid size and the number of ducks per row/column/region.

+### Menu options:

-In the Menu options, you can choose to generate a new grid using a classical method, a quantum-inspired method, or using a real quantum device from D-Wave.
+You can choose to generate a new grid using a classical method, a quantum-inspired method, or using a real quantum device from D-Wave.
 You can also look at the solution given by a classical method, a quantum-inspired method, or using a real quantum device from D-Wave.

+As is traditional, you can exit the game, once you are tired of ducks.

 ### Generating games